 - One of my favorite modifications is drilling a small hole to hold a digital temperature probe.
 You can put a silicone grommet in the hole to prevent air from escaping (not really a problem) and to hold the probe in place.
 If you don’t drill a thermometer hole, and you use a thermometer with a cable like Smoke, or the Maverick ET-732. or the FireBoard, run the cable through the rebar hole not under the lid.
 You need that lid down toight.

 - Another good mod is to drill four holes about 4″ above the top of the charcoal basket and insert four 2″ screws held in place with nuts on the inside.
 You can then lower the cooking grate to very close to the coals for searing.

 - There’s an extensive library of step-by-step how-to videos on the company’s website demonstrating hook placement for different cuts of meat, as well as cook times, recipes and more tips for using the PBC.

 - There is also a lively discussion among PBC owners in our Pitmaster Club.
 Click here for more info about The Pitmaster Club.

 - If you really have problems, call them at 502-228-1222 during normal business hours in Kentucky.
 They actually answer the phone and are eager to help.

 Click here to read the review from our full time grill and smoker tester, Max Good, and for more tips.
 The comments below the review from readers have some excellent tips.
+Click here to read Max’s review of the smaller and less expensive Pit Barrel Junior.
+Or click here to find out more about the oversized PBX and some other Pit Barrel product innovations.
 Or just click here to order one from the PBC website.